The Certificat d'acceptation du Québec (CAQ) is a mandatory immigration document for all international students at McGill*.

 All applications for a CAQ for studies must now be submitted electronically and all supporting documents will have to be submitted electronically via the Arrima portal.
 After you submit the online application and pay the processing fee, you will receive a CAQ personalized document checklist.
 The checklist will provide instructions on how to submit your supporting documents to MIFI electronically using the Arrima online system. *At this time, the Arrima system is available in French only.

-MIFI has created a tutorial video (available in French only) that explains how to submit CAQ supporting documents electronically.
-There is also a webform that students can use to ask technical questions.
+MIFI has created an English instruction guide (in PDF format) that explains how to submit CAQ supporting documents electronically.
+There is also a webform that students can use to ask technical questions, as well as a video tutorial (in French only).

 Step 1: Complete the application online and pay the processing fee by credit card.

 - You will have to access your admission letter through either Minerva (undergraduate students) or UApply (graduate students).
 It is very important to note that the electronic version is the only version of the admission letter you will receive.
 You will not receive a paper version of the admission letter through the mail.
+You should download and save a copy of your admission letter, as you may be required to provide it in future applications.
 Generally, the conditions listed on your letter of admission are related to your registration for classes.
 You do not have to wait to meet those listed conditions to apply for your immigration documents.

 - In the section Accompanying persons, immediate family members include: De facto (common law) spouse, child, spouse (married), mother and father who are temporary residents in Canada (visitors, students, workers), refugees, persons without status, foreign diplomats and consulars, permanent residents or Canadian citizens.